 Sharl Heller, President

-Sharl is a founding member and the current president of the Southeastern Massachusetts Pine Barrens Alliance.
-She is a founding member and the former president of Friends of Myles Standish State Forest.
-She helped found and serves as a facilitator for the Massachusetts Forest and Park Friends Network and is a Massachusetts Keystone Cooperator.
+Sharl is a founding member and the current president of the Southeastern Massachusetts Pine Barrens Alliance, a founding member and former president of Friends of Myles Standish State Forest and helped found and serves as a facilitator for the Massachusetts Forest and Park Friends Network and is a Massachusetts Keystone Cooperator.
 Sharl is always willing to travel throughout the Commonwealth to support Friends groups and advocate for state forests and parks.
 Saving the Massachusetts Coastal Pine Barrens has become her mission in life.

 Frank Mand, Vice President